 Lab 1 – Hello Flow & Dev UI

-• Write a minimal workflow using the Java DSL.
+• Write a workflow using the Java DSL.

-• Invoke it via REST and inspect it in Quarkus Dev UI.
+• Invoke it via a reactive REST endpoint.

 1. Create the Quarkus project

-If you don’t have a project yet, use the Quarkus CLI:
+If you don’t have a project yet, use the Quarkus CLI to generate a new application with Jackson REST support:

 cd hello-flow